 Do we know what causes retinoblastoma?

 Retinoblastoma is caused by mutations (changes) in certain genes.
-Over the past few decades, scientists have made great progress in learning how certain changes in a person’s DNA can cause cells of the retina to become cancerous.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+Over the past few decades, scientists have learned how certain changes in a person’s DNA can cause cells of the retina to become cancerous.
+The DNA in each of our cells makes up our genes, which are the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
-But DNA affects much more than just the way we look.
+But DNA affects much more than how we look.

-Some genes have instructions that control when our cells grow, divide into new cells, and die.
-Certain genes that help cells grow and divide are called oncogenes.
+Some genes control when our cells grow, divide into new cells, and die at the right time.
+Certain genes that help cells grow, divide, or stay alive are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 The most important gene in retinoblastoma is the RB1 tumor suppressor gene.
 This gene makes a protein (pRb) that helps stop cells from growing too quickly.
 Each cell normally has 2 RB1 genes.
 As long as a retinal cell has at least one RB1 gene that works as it should, it will not form a retinoblastoma.
 But when both of the RB1 genes are mutated or missing, a cell can grow unchecked.
 This can lead to further gene changes, which in turn may cause cells to become cancerous.